MO-NO-749/Enterprise-Sales-Operations-Analytics-Project/README.md

 This project involves:

 1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
-2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse then to Power BI of Visualization.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the Power BI of Visualization.
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating *POWER BI* reports and dashboards for actionable insights.